 • 2-3 dashes of orange bitters

-• Egg whites (optional)
+• Egg whites OR 1 small spoonful of Greek yogurt (optional)

 Instructions